Coffee bean: Non-volatile alkaloids

 Caffeine (1,3,7-trimethylxanthine) is the alkaloid most present in green and roasted coffee beans.
 The content of caffeine is between 1.0% and 2.5% by weight of dry green coffee beans.
 The content of caffeine does not change during maturation of green coffee beans, but higher caffeine content is found in plants grown at higher altitudes.
-Lower concentrations of theophylline, theobromine, paraxanthine, liberine, and methylliberine can be found.
-The concentration of theophylline, an alkaloid noted for its presence in green tea, is reduced during the roasting process, usually about 15 minutes at 230 C, whereas the concentrations of most other alkaloids are not changed.
 The solubility of caffeine in water increases with temperature and with the addition of chlorogenic acids, citric acid, or tartaric acid, all of which are present in green coffee beans.
-For example, 1 g of caffeine dissolves in 46 mL of water at room temperature, and 5.5 mL at 80 C. The xanthine alkaloids are odorless, but have a bitter taste in water, which is masked by organic acids present in green coffee.
+For example, 1 g of caffeine dissolves in 46 mL of water at room temperature, and 5.5 mL at 80 C.

 Trigonelline (N-methyl-nicotinate) is a derivative of vitamin B_{3} that is not as bitter as caffeine.
 In green coffee beans, the content is between 0.6% and 1.0%.
 At a roasting temperature of 230 C, 85% of the trigonelline is degraded to nicotinic acid, leaving small amounts of the unchanged molecule in the roasted beans.